The computational performance of leading AI supercomputers has doubled every nine months

 Data

-Data come from our AI Supercomputers dataset, which collects information on 726 supercomputers with dedicated AI accelerators, spanning from 2010 to the present.
-We estimate that these supercomputers represent approximately 10-20% (by performance) of all AI chips produced through March 2025.
+Data come from our AI Supercomputers dataset, which collects information on 728 supercomputers with dedicated AI accelerators, spanning from 2010 to the present.
+We estimate that these supercomputers represent approximately 10-20% (by performance) of all AI chips produced up to January 2025.
 We focus on the 501 AI supercomputers which became operational in 2019 or later, since these are most relevant to modern AI training.

 Analysis

-We measure theoretical computational performance as the number of 16-bit floating-point operations per second (FLOP/s) based on reported hardware specs.
+We measure computational performance as the peak number of 16-bit floating-point operations per second (FLOP/s) a supercomputer could theoretically perform based on reported hardware specs.
 Performance values were either taken directly from reported data or calculated using processor specifications and quantity.
 After excluding supercomputers without known 16-bit performance data, we retained 482 observations.
 From these, we identify 57 “leading” AI supercomputers, defined as those that ranked among the top 10 most powerful supercomputers at the time they first became operational.
 We then run log-linear regressions to estimate annual growth rates in computational performance, number of chips, and per-chip performance for these leading supercomputers.
+We estimate confidence intervals from the standard errors of each slope.

 Our results are as follows:

 Note that AI training used different numerical precisions throughout our study period.
-While 32-bit was still common in 2019, most training likely happened on 16-bit performance in the early 2020s.
-By 2025, some AI training workloads had begun to move to 8-bit precisions.
+While 32-bit was still common in 2019, most training likely happened in 16-bit format by the early 2020s.
+By 2024, some AI training workloads had begun to move to 8-bit precisions.
 When considering the highest performance available across these three precisions, we find the following trends:

 Find an explanation and discussion of numerical precision in Appendix B.8.